Markets jump higher after softer-than-expected jobs report fuels hopes of an earlier rate cut | KRDO

 “We’re also prepared to respond to an unexpected weakening in the labor market,” he said.

-In earnings news, shares of Apple opened 6.7% higher after the company reported strong earnings for the first quarter of 2024 on Thursday evening.
+In earnings news, shares of Apple rose 7% after the company reported strong earnings for the first quarter of 2024 on Thursday evening.
 The iPhone maker also said it expected to beat sales estimates for the year.

 This story is developing and will be updated.